 - obstructive sleep apnea

 Your doctor may take your blood pressure and ask about your symptoms.
-A detailed neurological exam will be used to see if there is any damage to the nerve pathways throughout the body.
+They may also carry out a detailed neurological exam to see if there is any damage to the parts of the brain that control your bodily functions.

-You may receive oral or intravenous clot-busting drugs.
-In extreme circumstances a doctor can deliver medications directly into the brain.
+You may receive intravenous clot-busting drugs.
+For people with severe lacunar infarct, a doctor can deliver medications directly into the brain.

 Lacunar stroke can result in some brain damage.
-Depending how badly the underlying structures are damaged, you may not be able to care for yourself following a stroke.
+Depending on how badly the underlying structures are damaged, you may not be able to care for yourself following a stroke.
 Recovery varies for each person and depends on the severity of the stroke.

-Some lacunar stroke patients transition from the hospital to a rehabilitation center or nursing home, at least for a short period of time.
-Because of brain damage, stroke patients often have to re-learn skills and regain their strength.
-This can take weeks, months, or years.
+Some people who experience a lacunar stroke transition from the hospital to a rehabilitation center or nursing home, at least for a short period of time.
+Stroke patients often have to relearn physical movements and regain their strength.

 - loss of muscle control on one side of the body

-- tingling sensation in affected limb
+- a tingling sensation in affected limb